CK-Build/CKli/docs/TheWorldConfig.md

 Will allow to use elements declared in the NPM plugin, such as `XNPMClient`.

+## World Secret

+This element allow you to declare secret defined in the World config.
+It's usefull to share readonly secrets with the worlds.

 ## Artifacts

 This elements define the <u>TargetRepositories </u>and the <u>SourceFeeds</u>.